CannoliCatfish/cannolicatfish.github.io/docs/developer-wiki/evaporation-json-format.md

 title: Evaporation JSON Format
 ---

-A recipe type that is used by the Evaporation Boiler and Evaporation Tower structures.
+A recipe type that is used by the Evaporation Tower structure.

-### General variables:
+### Variables:

-**large**: Boolean, set to true by default.
-Determines whether the Evaporation Tower (true) or Evaporation Boiler (false) structure should be used.

-**biomes**: JSON array (string).
-Each entry in the array is used to determine which biomes this recipe works in.
-The format is the following:
-* For single biomes, use the string "B#" before the resource location. (ex.
-"B#minecraft:snowy_tundra").
-* For biome categories, use the string "C#" before the string used for the category. (ex.
-"C#taiga").

-**total**: Integer.
-Has to be defined once by the recipe.
-Set this value equal to the number of outputs used in the recipe.

-**large**: Boolean, set to true by default.
-Determines whether the Evaporation Tower (true) or Evaporation Boiler (false) structure should be used.

-**cookTime**: Integer.
+**"processTime"**: Integer.
 Determines the number of ticks required until recipe completion.
-Evaporation Towers can increase height to decrease processing time.
+Each layer of the tower, up to 20, will decrease the processing time by 4%.

+**"consumeFluid"**: Boolean.
+Determines if fluid blocks will be removed from the structure on the completeion of a process.

+**"biomes"**: JSON object.
+Contains "biomes" and/or "biomeTags" JSON arrays to declare all the biomes the recipe is valid in.
+If no biomes are listed in either array, then the recipe is valid everywhere.

+- **"biomes"**: JSON string array.
+List of biome resource locations as strings.

+- **"biomeTags"**: JSON string array.
+List of biome tag resource locations as strings.

-**input**: JSON object.
-Inside this object is the variable "block" which must be set to the fluid that will be placed in the structure.
+**"input"**: JSON object.
+Inside this object is the variable "fluid" which must be set to the fluid that will be placed in the structure.

-**bucket**: JSON object.
-Inside this object is the variable "item"/"tag" which is set to help with JEI integration.
-The item/tag provided does not have to be a bucket.
-This is mainly used to tell the player which liquid they need to place in the structure.

-**output#**: JSON object.
-The "#" should be replaced in sequential numerical order for proper recipe population, starting at 1.

-### output# specific variables:
+**"outputs"**: JSON object array.
+Each object of this array contains an "item" and "weight" to determine the output from the process.

-**item**: Defines the item that will be outputted.
+- **"item"**: Defines the item that will be outputted.
+Omitting the item entry will return an empty itemstack.

-**weight**: Int.
+- **"weight"**: Int.
 Set to 0 by default.
-Represents the likelihood of this item to be chosen as the random output from the sluicing process.
+Represents the likelihood of this item to be chosen as the random output.
 Higher weights equal a higher likelihood.

-**min**: Int.
-Set to 1 by default.
-Represents the lowest possible count that can be produced if this item is the result.

-**max**: Int.
-Set to 1 by default.
-Represents the highest possible count that can be produced if this item is the result.

-### Example 1: Evaporating resin in a Evaporation Boiler
+### Examples:

+Evaporating lava in any Nether biome.
+Lava is not consumed by the operation and thus a long "processTime" is used.
 ```
 {
   "type": "rankine:evaporation",
-  "large": false,
-  "total": 1,
-  "cookTime": 1200,
+  "processTime": 20000
+  "consumeFluid": false
+  "biomes": {
+    "biomeTags": ["minecraft:is_nether"]
+  }
   "input": {
-    "block": "rankine:resin"
+    "fluid": "minecraft:lava"
   },
+  "outputs": [
-  "bucket": {
+    {
-    "item": "rankine:resin_bucket"
+      "item": "minecraft:basalt",
+      "weight": 20
     },
+    {
+      "item": "minecraft:magma_cream",
+      "weight": 2
+    },
-  "output1": {
+    {
-    "item": "rankine:amber",
+      "item": "minecraft:blaze_powder",
       "weight": 1
+    },
+    {
+      "item": "rankine:saltpeter",
+      "weight": 1
+    },
+    {
+      "item": "rankine:ash",
+      "weight": 10
+    },
+    {
+      "item": "minecraft:bone",
+      "weight": 2
     }
+  ]
 }
 ```

-### Example 2: Evaporating water in an Evaporation Tower located in any Ocean Biome and the Snowy Beach biome
+Evaporating milk in a Sunflower Plains and Flower Forest biomes.
+Milk is consumed each operation.
 ```
 {
   "type": "rankine:evaporation",
-  "total": 3,
+  "processTime": 600
+  "consumeFluid": true
+  "biomes": {
-  "biomes": ["C#ocean","B#minecraft:snowy_beach"],
+    "biomes": ["minecraft:sunflower_plains", "minecraft:flower_forest"]
+  }
   "input": {
-    "block": "minecraft:water"
+    "fluid": "forge:milk"
   },
-  "bucket": {
-    "item": "minecraft:water_bucket"
-  },
-  "output1": {
-    "item": "rankine:bromine_nugget",
-    "weight": 1
-  },
-  "output2": {
-    "item": "rankine:iodine_nugget",
-    "weight": 1
-  },
+  "outputs": [
-  "output3": {
+    {
-    "item": "rankine:salt",
+      "item": "minecraft:cake",
-    "weight": 80
+      "weight": 2
     }
+    {
+      "item": "rankine:cheese",
+      "weight": 10
+    }
+  ]
 }
 ```